Chapter 8 Future Study of Intelligence

 – Proposal for the Dartmouth AI program, 1956

-Generally speaking, this manuscript is meant to systematically introduce mathematical principles and computational mechanisms for how memory or knowledge can be developed from empirical observations.
-The capability to seek parsimony in a seemingly random world is a fundamental characteristic of any intelligence, natural or man-made.
-We believe that the principles and mechanisms presented in this book are rather unifying and universal and are applicable to both animals and machines.
+This manuscript systematically introduces mathematical principles and computational mechanisms for how memory or knowledge can be developed from empirical observations.
+The ability to seek parsimony in a seemingly random world is a fundamental characteristic of any intelligence, natural or man-made.
+We believe the principles and mechanisms presented in this book are unifying and universal, applicable to both animals and machines.

-We hope that this book can help the readers fully clarify the mystery around modern practices of artificial deep neural networks by developing a rigorous understanding of their functions and roles in achieving the objective of learning low-dimensional distributions from high-dimensional data.
-With such an understanding, we should have become rather clear about both the capabilities and limitations of existing AI models and systems:
+We hope this book helps readers fully clarify the mystery surrounding modern practices of artificial deep neural networks by developing a rigorous understanding of their functions and roles in learning low-dimensional distributions from high-dimensional data.
+With this understanding, the capabilities and limitations of existing AI models and systems become clear:

 1. 1.

-Existing models and systems fall short of being complete in terms of a memory system that is capable of self-learning and self-improving.
+Existing models and systems fall short of being complete memory systems capable of self-learning and self-improving.

 2. 2.

-Existing realizations of these functions are still rather primitive and brute force and certainly far from optimal in terms of optimization strategies and hence network architectures.
+Existing realizations of these functions remain primitive and brute-force, far from optimal in terms of optimization strategies and network architectures.

 3. 3.

-Existing AI models only learn the data distribution and conduct inductive (Bayesian) inference, which is different from high-level human intelligence.
+Existing AI models only learn data distributions and conduct inductive (Bayesian) inference, which differs from high-level human intelligence.

-One of the goals of this book is for people to establish an objective and systematic understanding of current machine intelligence technologies and to realize what open problems and challenges remain ahead for further advancement of machine intelligence.
-In the last chapter of the book, we provide some of our views and projections for the future.
+One goal of this book is to help readers establish an objective and systematic understanding of current machine intelligence technologies and to recognize what open problems and challenges remain for further advancement of machine intelligence.
+In the last chapter, we provide some of our views and projections for the future.

 8.1 Towards Autonomous Intelligence: Close the Loop?

-From the practice of machine intelligence in the past decade, it has become clear that, if there were sufficient data and computational resources, one could build a large enough model and pre-train it to learn the a priori distribution of all the data, say p(𝒙)p(\bm{x})italic_p ( bold_italic_x ).
-Theoretically, such a large model can memorize almost all existing knowledge about the world that has been encoded in massive languages and texts.
-As we have discussed at the beginning of the book, in a way, such a large model plays a similar role as DNAs with which life uses to record and pass on knowledge about the world.
+From the practice of machine intelligence in the past decade, it has become clear that, given sufficient data and computational resources, one can build a large enough model and pre-train it to learn the prior distribution of all the data, say p(𝒙)p(\bm{x})italic_p ( bold_italic_x ).
+Theoretically, such a large model can memorize almost all existing knowledge about the world that has been encoded in text and images.
+As we discussed at the beginning of the book, such a large model plays a role similar to DNA, which life uses to record and pass on knowledge about the world.

-The model and distribution learned in this way can then be used to regenerate new data samples based on the same distribution.
-One can also use the model to conduct inference (e.g., estimation, prediction) with the memorized knowledge under various conditions, say by sampling the a posteriori distribution p(𝒙𝒚)p(\bm{x}\mid\bm{y})italic_p ( bold_italic_x ∣ bold_italic_y ) under a new observation 𝒚\bm{y}bold_italic_y.
+The model and distribution learned in this way can then be used to create new data samples drawn from the same distribution.
+One can also use the model to conduct inference (e.g., completion, estimation, and prediction) with the memorized knowledge under various conditions, say by sampling the posterior distribution p(𝒙𝒚)p(\bm{x}\mid\bm{y})italic_p ( bold_italic_x ∣ bold_italic_y ) under a new observation 𝒚\bm{y}bold_italic_y.
 Strictly speaking, such inference is statistical.

-As we have studied earlier in this book (Chapter 5 in particular), closed-loop systems allow us to align an internal representation with the (sensed) observations of the external world.
-It can continue to improve the internally learned distribution and its representation to achieve consistency or self-consistency.
-An immediate step forward for the future is to develop and build truly closed-loop memory systems, as shown in Figure 8.1, that are capable of learning and improving more general data distributions autonomously and continuously based on error feedback.
+As we studied earlier in this book (Chapter 5 in particular), closed-loop systems align an internal representation with sensed observations of the external world.
+They can continuously improve the internally learned distribution and its representation to achieve consistency or self-consistency.
+An immediate next step is to develop truly closed-loop memory systems, illustrated in Figure 8.1, that autonomously and continuously learn general data distributions and improve based on error feedback.

-Therefore, the transition from the current popular end-to-end trained open-loop models to continuously-learning closed-loop systems:
+Therefore, the transition from the currently popular end-to-end trained open-loop models to continuously learning closed-loop systems

 open-ended models are for a closed world, however large;